JulienPalard/peps/pep-0xxx.rst

 negociation as a main language determination, so we need somthing else.

-Last solution is to use the path, which looks looks readable, allows for an easy switch from a language to another, and nicely accepts hyphens.
+Last solution is to use the URL path, which looks readable, allows for an easy switch from a language to another, and nicely accepts hyphens.
 Typically something like: "docs.python.org/de/".
+Example with a hyphen: "docs.python.org/pt-BR/"

 As for version, sphinx-doc does not support compiling for multiple languages, so we'll have full builds rooted under a path, exactly like we're already doing with versions.

-So we can have "docs.python.org/de/3.6/" or "docs.python.org/3.6/de/".Question is "Does the language contains multiple version or does version contains multiple languages?"
+So we can have "docs.python.org/de/3.6/" or "docs.python.org/3.6/de/".
+Question is "Does the language contains multiple version or does version contains multiple languages?"
 As versions exists in any cases, and translations for a given version may or may not exists, we may prefer "docs.python.org/3.6/de/", but doing so scatter languages everywhere.
 Having "/de/3.6/" is clearer about "everything under /de/ is written in deutch".
 Having the version at the end is also an habit taken by readers of the documentation: they like to easily change the version by changing the end of the path.